Back in the Day!!

 If you were fortunate enough to have relatives bring a box back from their travels it was treasured and saved for special occasions.
 For many immigrant families, it was a sweet that reminded them of home, but most Kiwis had never heard of it, let alone tasted it.

-As kids the only time we had it was when my father would travel back to Greece and bring back a box or two.
-It was such a special treat, tender and fragrant, different colours red, pinks, yellows, greens, orange, like jewels in a box.
+As kids the only time we had it, was when my father would travel back to Greece and bring back a box or two.
+It was such a special treat, tender and fragrant with different colours red, pinks, yellows, greens, orange, like jewels in a box.
 Turkish Delight looked like coloured gems, so exotic

 As the box was opened the powdered sugar would fall out in clouds.

-A scene from an ancient jar illustrating the Art hospitality toward strangers.
+A scene from an ancient jar illustratess the Art of hospitality toward strangers.

 The Wrath of the Gods!